Privacy policy

 By certifying the US-European Privacy Shield, The American company Google LLC must comply with the applicable data protection laws in force in the EU.
 If you would like to learn more about Google’s privacy policy, we recommend Google’s general privacy policy: https://policies.google.com/privacy?hl=de.

-Source: Created with firmenwebseiten.at’s Privacy Generator in cooperation with hd-dental.net
+Source: Created with the Privacy Generator by firmenwebseiten.at in cooperation with hd-dental.net